Shaher Abdulhak

 Shaher Abdulhak (شاهر عبد الحق; 1938 – 2 October 2020) was a Yemeni billionaire businessman.

 Career

 In 1963 Abdulhak founded the company "Shaher Trading", an enterprise involved in petroleum, soft drinks, tourism and property.
-Abdulhak was known as the "King of Sugar" in Yemen, where he held a great deal of political influence In spite of his prominent position in Yemeni society, Abdulhak was media-shy; he never granted interviews and no photo of him was ever printed in the local press.
+Abdulhak was known as the "King of Sugar" in Yemen, where he held a great deal of political influence.
+He was a personal friend of late president Ali Abdullah Saleh.
+In spite of his prominent position in Yemeni society, Abdulhak was media-shy; he never granted interviews and no photo of him was ever printed in the local press.
 On 2 October 2020, Abdulhaq died from cancer in Germany.
 On 6 October, he was buried in Cairo, Egypt.

 Farouk Abdulhak, the son of Shaher, was the main murder suspect in the rape and murder of Martine Vik Magnussen in London.
 Farouk escaped to Yemen with the help of his father's private jet and remains at large.

+Upon the release of the Epstein files in 2026, it was revealed that Epstein tried to assist Abdullhak in getting his son to receive a softer punishment.